gustavostuff/ppux/README.md

 The referenced window must also appear in the same `windows` array so palette resolution works.
 Pointing several windows at one `rom_palette` entry is how you share palette data without pasting the same hex over and over.

 `romPatches` apply small ROM patches from project data before windows are built, so you are already working on top of a patched ROM.
 This is for targeted graphics-related setup (force a game state, tweak a short byte sequence).
-It is not a full ROM hacking workflow.
+It is not a full ROM hacking workflow and it's Lua only (No UI for this).

 Patches live on the project as a `romPatches` array.
 Every entry needs a non-empty `reason`.
 Values are single bytes (0-255).
 Addresses are unsigned integers.
 Three formats are supported: